ShaunaGordon/tabletop.dreamwalker.games/content/docs/morrows-magnificent-marvels/technic/hydra.md

 {{< columns >}}

 Like their organic counterparts, Technic Hydras have multiple heads that regrow when severed.
-Instead of fire, though, these creatures need a lightning attack to disrupt their nanotech and prevent the regrowth.
+Instead of fire, though, these creatures need a lightning attack to disrupt their nanotech and prevent regrowth.

 Similar to the Myrmidons, the Hydra has the ability to focus its electrical energy into a single beam of lightning, though the Hydra's is powerful enough to paralyze at range.
-The general consensus of thsoe who study this creature (and live to tell about it) is that it uses this ability to aid in hunting and bringing down prey.
+The general consensus of those who study this creature (and live to tell about it) is that it uses this ability to aid in hunting and bringing down prey.

 <--->